 Expansion of current firms and development of new manufacturing facilities, together with rapid supply chain movement, will be the primary drivers of demand in the future years.

-While industrial rentals in some industrial zones with favorable locations have reached high levels, renters will have to hunt for additional land supply in regions other than current industrial hubs.
-This is why it is critical that you engage with the right industrial real estate firm.
+While industrial rentals in some industrial zones with favourable locations have reached high levels, renters will have to hunt for additional land supply in regions other than current industrial hubs.
+This is why you must engage with the right industrial real estate firm.

 Furthermore, industrial investors are changing product development to adapt to their current circumstances.
 The highlights include the use of contemporary technology to manage and run the infrastructure, and also the provision of service packages like legal services and human resources to assist tenants to save time and money in the future.